 How does it Work?

-The Las Vegas GO card is a digital pass.
+The Las Vegas GO pass is a digital pass.
 It is emailed to you after ordering and you then either use the pass directly from your phone or you can print it out and use it that way.
 Either way, it’s is a QR Barcode that is scanned at the attractions allowing you entry to the attractions.

 The Pass is activated on the first day you use it and then you have the number of days you purchased to enjoy as many attractions as you like from the list.
 These are consecutive Calendar days, not 24hour periods.
 So make sure you activate it early on your first day or you will lose that portion of the day prior to activating.